Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Introduction

 \section{Introduction}

-The question of global well-posedness of the $3$D incompressible Euler and Navier--Stokes equations is one of the most important fundamental questions in nonlinear partial differential equations \cite{fefferman2006existence}.
-The main difficulty is due to the presence of vortex stretching.
-There has been some recent exciting developments for the singularity formation of the $3$D incompressible Euler equations in the presence of boundary or with $C^\alpha$ initial vorticity, see e.g. \cite{elgindi2019finite,Elg19,ChenHou2023a,ChenHou2023b,elgindi2023instability,elgindi2023invertibility, chen2023remarks,cordoba2023finite,cordoba2023blow}.
-However, not much progress has been made for the $3$D incompressible Navier--Stokes equations with smooth inital data in the interior domain.
-In two recent papers by the author \cite{Hou-euler-2022,Hou-nse-2022}, we proposed a new blowup candidate for the axisymmetric Navier--Stokes equations that develop a tornado like traveling wave solution with maximum vorticity increased by a factor of $10^7$.
+The question of global well-posedness of the three-dimensional (3D) incompressible Euler and Navier--Stokes equations is one of the most fundamental and challenging open problems in fluid dynamics and nonlinear partial differential equations (PDEs) \cite{fefferman2006existence}.
+The primary difficulty arises from the vortex stretching mechanism, which plays a critical role in the potential formation of singularities.
+Despite extensive theoretical efforts and numerical investigations, determining whether smooth solutions to the 3D Navier--Stokes equations can develop finite-time singularities remains an unresolved issue.
+Recent developments in the study of singularity formation for the 3D incompressible Euler equations with smooth initial data in the presence of boundaries or with H\"older continuous initial vorticity, have provided valuable insights, see e.g. \cite{elgindi2019finite,Elg19,ChenHou2023a,ChenHou2023b,ChenHou2025,elgindi2023instability,elgindi2023invertibility,chen2023remarks,cordoba2023finite,cordoba2023blow}.
+However, the case of smooth initial data in the interior domain continues to present significant challenges.
+In two recent studies by the author \cite{Hou-euler-2022,Hou-nse-2022}, a new potential blowup scenario for the axisymmetric Navier--Stokes equations was proposed.
+This new blowup scenario is a tornado-like traveling wave solution centered at $(R(t),Z(t))$ traveling toward the origin with an increase in maximum vorticity by a factor of $O(10^{7})$.
+We observed a mild scaling instability in the sense that $R(t)/Z(t)$ experienced a mild logarithmic growth in the late stage, which prevented us from getting arbitrarily close to the potential blowup time.

-Inspired by the work \cite{Hou-euler-2022,Hou-nse-2022}, we perform numerical study of finite time singularity of the generalized axisymmetric Navier--Stokes and Boussinesq equations.
-Let $u^\theta$, $\omega^\theta$, and $\psi^\theta$ be the angular velocity, angular vorticity, and angular stream function, respectively.
-We define $u_1 = u^\theta/r$, $\omega_1 = \omega^\theta/r$ and $\psi_1 = \psi^\theta/r$.
-Denote by $\Gamma = r u^\theta$ as the total circulation.
-It is well known that the total circulation satisfies an important conservation property.
-In this paper, we propose the following generalized $n$-dimensional axisymmetric Navier--Stokes equations formulated in terms of $(\Gamma, \omega_1, \psi_1)$ as follows: